sbb-design-systems/lyne-components/src/components/sbb-card/readme.md

 ## Style

-It's possible to choose among seven different values for the `size` property (from `xs` to `xxxl`, default `m`); the choice mainly affect the content's padding.
+It's possible to choose among seven different values for the `size` property (from `xs` to `xxxl`, default `m`); the choice mainly affects the content's padding.

 ```html
 <sbb-card size="xs">Card content</sbb-card>